swiesend/scala-aes-cbc/README.md

 ## Padding

 You can either use PKCS5 padding or no padding at all.
+The functions `encrypt` and `decrypt` assume a PKCS5 padding by default.

-Chose one of the provided Strings in [AES.scala](src/main/scala/crypto/aes/AES.scala) for cipher instance (`javax.crypto.Cipher`):
+Chose one of the provided Strings in [AES.scala](scala-aes-cbc/src/main/scala/crypto/aes/AES.scala) for cipher instance (`javax.crypto.Cipher`):

     "AES/CBC/PKCS5Padding"
     "AES/CBC/NoPadding"